 If in doubt, ask employees to report concerns or enquiries to the decision makers mentioned in the planning documentation.
 Reassure them and keep them informed of your actions.

-Questions to help you plan your crisis management plan
+Questions to help you plan your crisis management strategy

 • Who are the decision makers in your company?